Worldwide Photographic Journeys

 • Sip tea and chat while photographing Gabra people, homesteads and camel oases

-• Photography of the stunning Pokot people, a spectacular culture of people that live in Kenya and Uganda
+• Meet the stunning Pokot people, a spectacular culture of people that live in Kenya and Uganda

 • Enjoy a boat cruise out to an island of Njemps people, or the 'fishing Maasai' and learn about their fascinating life on Lake Baringo